//New Zealand: vaping, retail and public health

 These dramatic shifts in smoker behaviour, and the maturing of the vape category itself, occurred at a time of great uncertainty.
 No one knew the legal status of these products.

-The Government now accepts the scientific consensus that vaping is significantly less harmful than smoking, so getting more smokers to transition to vaping is a desirable public health goal.
+Regarding the potential risks of vaping, the New Zealand government now accepts the scientific consensus that vaping is significantly less harmful than smoking, so getting more smokers to transition to vaping is a desirable public health goal.
 This mature policy objective has been praised by public health experts here and overseas.

 That should not be surprising, as public health experts across the world have accepted the “harm reduction” approach to diseases and addictions for some decades now.
 The strategy swaps out really bad behaviours for lesser ones.
 It was initially developed for adults with serious substance abuse problems where abstinence was not practically achievable, reducing morbidity and mortality.